MAVERICK Mondays: Number 3

 Bret and Bart travel to Louisiana after learning from young Danny ("Dan!")
 Jamison that their Pappy is engaged to an 18 year old girl.
 With both Maverick brothers suspicious of this unusual and sudden wedding, Bart poses as Dandy Jim Buckley to help get to the bottom of things.

 With Pappy, new producer Coles Trapnell created some controversy with his very first episode after succeeding Roy Huggins.
 Huggins, who was forced to leave after the second season due to illness, complained the loudest.
-The series' creator explained that "Pappy" was intended to be heard (second-hand) but never seen, and in fact, in the show's earliest references to him, appeared to have passed on.
+The series' creator explained that "Pappy" was intended to be heard (second-hand) but never seen, and in fact, in the show's earliest references to him seemed to have passed on.

 Huggins' point is well taken: after hearing so much about Pappy and his proverbs, seeing the wise one in the flesh was going to be a letdown under any circumstances.
 Nevertheless, with Huggins out, Montgomery Pittman was the best writer to bring this idea (ill-advised or not) to fruition.
 Pittman, who penned the memorable Saga of Waco Williams (a parody of MAVERICK itself) during the second season, concocts a routine scamming plot that leaves plenty of room for both of the show's stars to engage in copious amounts of deceptive role playing.
 However, Pittman realized that fans of the series also expected some details on the fascinating history of the Maverick family, and provided several fun, insightful asides.